future-fwp/full-stack-project/README.md

 # YouTube Clone

-A modern YouTube clone built with React, TypeScript, and Tailwind CSS.
+A modern YouTube clone built with React, TypeScript, and Tailwind CSS and test with vitest.
 This application provides a seamless video browsing experience with features similar to YouTube.

 ## Features